mysociety/fixmystreet/customising/css.md

 ---
 layout: page
-title: Customising the CSS
+title: Customising the design
 author: dave
 ---

-# Customising the CSS
+# Customising the design

 <p class="lead">
-  This page describes how to change the colour scheme of your installation &mdash;
-  which is a good starting point for further customisations.
+  This page describes how to change the directionality and colour scheme of your installation &mdash; which is a good starting point for further customisations.
 </p>

 ## Background